 Take the train from Ollantaytambo up to kilometer 104 and enjoy the scenic route through the Sacred Valley.
 Continue on foot to Aguas Calientes.
 On the second day you have the opportunity to explore Machu Picchu before taking the train back to Cusco in the evening.

-3 Day Inka Trail
+3 Day Inca Trail

-This 3-day Inka Trail is the most popular hike among intrepid adventurous.
+This 3-day Inca Trail is the most popular hike among intrepid adventurous.
 This Machu Picchu hike starts on km 82 and finished in the lost city of the Incas, but you will walk quicker to complete this challenge.
 During the hike, you will always be rewarded with breathtaking views of the surrounding mountains and the Urubamba River, which meanders through the valley in the distance.
 Gigantic trees, tropical plants, and a variety of bright orchids grow along the way.

 Compared to the 4-day version, the 5-day version is slower and allows more time to enjoy the sights along the way.
 If you have enough time, we recommend planning 5 days.
 So you can enjoy your adventure even more.

-7 Day Inka Trail
+6 Day Inca Trail

 All the high-season/low-season-trade-off are here.
 Winter (June through August) means drier weather and easier traveling, but it's prime vacation time for those in the northern hemisphere.
 Don't forget that three major observances - Inti Raymi (June 24).
 Peru's Independence day (July 28) and Santa Rosa de Lima (August 30) - fall during this time, and translate into exceptionally heavy crowds of Peruvian traveler.
 The result is higher winter lodging prices and larger crowds.
 Prices and visitor numbers drop dramatically during the summer rainy season (October through April).
 For near-ideal weather and mangeable crowds, consider it a spring or fall trip.

 The wet season from November to April has a tropical downpour feel to it.
 Heavy, but the rain showers don't usually last long or the rain is often at night.
-The Inka Trail is closed for maintanace all February.
-The low season can be a time when you can enjoy Inka Trail to Machu Picchu, Salkantay Trek, Lares Trek, Inca Quarry trail, Inka Jungle to Machu Picchu without the crowds.
+The Inca Trail is closed for maintanace all February.
+The low season can be a time when you can enjoy Inca Trail to Machu Picchu, Salkantay Trek, Lares Trek, Inca Quarry trail, Inka Jungle to Machu Picchu without the crowds.
 Mudslides are an occasional problem It's rare, but visitors have been stranded at Inca Machu Picchu or between Aguas Calientes and Cusco if the slider blocks the way, usually the earth and mud is cleared away quickly and travel continues unimpeded.

 Cusco’s climate is divided into two seasons: the rainy season, from November to April (the heaviest rainfalls occurring usually between January – March); and the dry season, from May to October.
 The dry season is colder, so temperatures can drop to below 0 degrees at night.

-Although, it is not much known, the Inka Trail is still possible to do without contracting a tour operator.
+Although, it is not much known, the Inca Trail is still possible to do without contracting a tour operator.
 You can hire a Tour Guide only, if your group is under 8 persons.
-Such a Tour Guide has to hold an official Inka Trail authorization, carry a first aid kit and oxygen bottle.
-The Guide will purchase your Inka Trail permits and accept responsibility for the entire group.
+Such a Tour Guide has to hold an official Inca Trail authorization, carry a first aid kit and oxygen bottle.
+The Guide will purchase your Inca Trail permits and accept responsibility for the entire group.
 The disadvantage of hiring a Tour Guide instead of a tour operator is that you are not allowed to hire additional hiking staff such as Cooks and Porters so that you need to carry all your camping equipment (e.g. tents, matts, sleeping bags, food, cooking equipment, etc.) as well as you need to cook for yourself.
 Also, to find an independent Tour Guide might be difficult since most of really good Tour Guides are contracted by tour operators that do not allow them to be hired independently.

 Maximum size of a group is 16 participants.
 A group over 10 participants receives an Assistant Guide in addition to a Tour Guide.

-The Inka Trail is a part of the Machu Picchu Sanctuary, a protected area of 32,592 hectares that is controlled by SERNANP (Natural Resources National Institute).
-Inka Trail hikers cannot camp wherever they want on the trail, only authorized campsites can be used.
-It is not permitted to litter, hikers must use plastic bags and carry rubbish until the end of the Inka Trail trek.
+The Inca Trail is a part of the Machu Picchu Sanctuary, a protected area of 32,592 hectares that is controlled by SERNANP (Natural Resources National Institute).
+Inca Trail hikers cannot camp wherever they want on the trail, only authorized campsites can be used.
+It is not permitted to litter, hikers must use plastic bags and carry rubbish until the end of the Inca Trail trek.
 It is prohibited to cut or damage trees, pick plants, remove or damage stones of Inca ruins or the Inca path, kill animals, light open fires or camp in archeological sites.
 Horses, donkeys, mules or llamas cannot be used either.

 It is very important to book the trail well beforehand.
 In general, it is recommended to book 4-6 months in advance, if you like to hike during high season (May to October) and 2-3 months in advance if you like to trek during low season (November to March).

 These are companies that have received official authorization and the only allowed to operate the Inca Trail.
 An authorization has to be renewed each year.
 The authorization is granted by three institutions: Ministerio de Cultura, GECETUR (Regional Direction on Exterior Commerce and Tourism of Cusco) and SERNANP (Natural Resources National Institute).
 There are 225 operators approved for the 2024.
 We strongly recommend you to check your Inca Trail operator authorization prior to do a booking.
-Please note: the Inca Trail Machu is fully authorized and tour operator the Inka Trail.
+Please note: the Inca Trail Machu is fully authorized and tour operator the Inca Trail.